-One thing that you can definitely say about an Ibizan Hound is that once you’ve seen one, you’ll never forget what they look like.
-Which in our opinion is one of the “best” characteristics of these guys.
+One thing you can say about an Ibizan Hound is that once you’ve seen one, you’ll never forget what it looks like.
+In our opinion, this is one of the “best” characteristics of these guys.
+Because let’s face it, if you have an opportunity to adopt a great dog that happens to be a “show stopper,” why would you want to settle on just any “regular” looking dog?

 But…